 For wedding dresses, I recently learned about ‘Angel Gowns.’
 These are gowns specially made for stillborn babies.
 They are donated to hospitals, funeral homes, and grieving parents free of charge.
 I can’t think of a better way to repurpose your gown and know that it is greatly appreciated.
 Click here to read more and make a donation.

 Prom dresses and bridesmaid dresses can also be repurposed and donated.
 Click here to learn more and make a donation.

 There are so many ways to repurpose your items if you are somewhat crafty.
 Perhaps you can make a pillow out of that tie-dye shirt from years ago.
 Or you can turn a pair of socks into doll dresses.
 For more creative ideas on repurposing your clothes, check out Pinterest.
 They have tons of ideas.

-Caution: Please do not keep any clothing if you believe it will sit in a pile of unfinished projects that you know you don’t have the time, money, or skill to do.
+Caution: Please do not keep any clothing for repurposing if you believe it will sit in a pile of unfinished projects.

 Make Some Money Back